Bearsville Studios: 1969-1979

 Bearsville's first recording studio, Studio B, was completed in 1969.
 Studio B was initially designed by Robert Hansen and later re-designed and modified by John Storyk of the Walters-Storyk Design Group and acoustician George Augspurger.
 The larger Studio A featured a large 2,400 square foot tracking room with a 35-foot high ceiling.
-Originally intended as a project studio for Robbie Robertson and Garth Hudson of The Band, Turtle Creek Barn and Apartments offered recording facilities combined with a private living space.
+Originally intended as a project studio for Robbie Robertson and Garth Hudson of the Band, Turtle Creek Barn and Apartments offered recording facilities combined with a private living space.

 Todd Rundgren began working at Bearsville Studios as a staff engineer and producer, and recorded his first three studio albums at Bearsville.
-Beginning in 1975, Meat Loaf and composer Jim Steinman recorded Bat Out of Hell at Bearsville, with the album going on to become one of the best-selling albums of all time.
+Beginning in 1975, Meat Loaf and composer Jim Steinman recorded Bat Out of Hell at Bearsville, which became one of the best-selling albums of all time.

 Other artists recording at Bearsville in the 1970s included The Isley Brothers, NRBQ, Patti Smith Group, and Foghat.
-Additionally, The Rolling Stones rehearsed at Bearsville from May 27 until June 8, 1978 for their US Tour 1978, with the recordings of these rehearsals later released as the Complete Woodstock Tapes 4-disc set.
+Additionally, the Rolling Stones rehearsed at Bearsville from May 27 until June 8, 1978, for their US Tour 1978, with the recordings of these rehearsals later released as the Complete Woodstock Tapes 4-disc set.

 1980s

 In 1980, Grossman built Rundgren's Utopia Video Studio, which would later house radio station WDST.
 In 1985, a remodel of Studio A was completed, including the addition of a Neve 8088 recording console custom-built for and previously in use at The Who's Ramport Studios.

 In 1986, Grossman's wife Sally assumed directorship of Bearsville following his death.
 From 1986 to 1989, Bearsville hosted recording sessions for The Pretenders, Marshall Crenshaw, Suzanne Vega, Joe Jackson, and others, and Tesla recorded their first two studio albums at the studios.

 In 1988, The Replacements had a 10-day recording session at Bearsville during which they trashed the recording studio and living quarters and played a game they called "dodge knife" that was like dodgeball but using knives.
 The recordings, originally intended for the band's album Don't Tell a Soul were not included on the album.
 They were eventually released in 2019 as part of the Dead Man's Pop box set.

 R.E.M. recorded significant portions of three successive albums at Bearsville, beginning with Green (1988).
 The music historian Barney Hoskyns, in his 2016 book about Woodstock, Small Town Talk, wrote that the band's presence "was certainly a highwater mark in the studio's life."

-In 1989 a barn was converted to create The Bearsville Theater, with space for rehearsals and live performances.
+In 1989 a barn was converted to create the Bearsville Theater, with space for rehearsals and live performances.